-Am I being obtuse if I say accounts receivable management is the management of your accounts receivables?
-I suppose so … so I’ll give you first the Wikipedia definition then mine.
+Am I being obtuse if I say Accounts Receivable Management is the management of your accounts receivables?
+I suppose so … let’s begin with the definition of Accounts Receivable, I’ll give you the Wikipedia definition first, then mine.

 Accounts receivable is the money your customers owe you for the service or product you provided.
-Accounts Receivable Management is the work you do to make sure you collect that money on time and in full.
-And an Accounts Receivable Management System is what you need to make sure you get that work done on time and completely.
+Receivables Management or Accounts Receivable Management is the work you do to collect your money on time and in full.
+And finally, an Accounts Receivable Management System is what you need to make sure you get that work done on time and completely.

 Accounts Receivable Management = Collection Prevention.

-Do the work correctly and on time and you’ll prevent most of your collection problems before they ever occur.
+Do your receivables management work correctly and on time and you’ll prevent most of your collection problems before they ever occur.

 Sales and Accounts Receivable

-Perhaps one of the best ways to accomplish that is to look at Accounts Receivable Management or really the final collection of your accounts receivable as a completion of the sales cycle.
+Perhaps one of the best ways look at Accounts Receivable Management or really the final collection of your accounts receivable is, as a completion of the sales cycle.
 With just a moments thought you’ll realize that’s not a stretch.
 Sales we don’t get paid for aren’t sales and customers who don’t pay aren’t customers.
 They both cost money instead of making money.
-But I digress – the point is Accounts Receivable Management isn’t a separate thing – it’s the last and frankly the most desired step of the entire sales process.
+But I digress – the point is Receivables Management isn’t a separate thing – it’s the last and frankly the most desired step of the entire sales process.
 Let’s try to give it the attention and respect it deserves.

 If you are an accounts receivable specialist, more commonly known as collector, Kudos to you – you probably don’t get the respect you deserve but my hat is off to you:)